When did you first decide to become a writer?

 The Unauthorised Biography of Ezra Maas will be published and released by Dead Ink Books, a small and ambitious independent publisher who specialise in literary and experimental fiction from new and original voices.
 They seemed like the perfect fit for the kind of novel I wanted to create and I was excited to join their stable of authors.
 Dead Ink Books is funded by Arts Council England and supplement their budget with crowdfunding from readers and supporters.
 My novel is currently crowdfunding through pre-orders until 31 August.
 Anyone reading this interview who likes the sound of my novel should order a copy now if they would like to get their hands on the book before it is released in shops later in the year.
 The novel is available in hardback, paperback and e-book formats and every order.
 The Unauthorised Biography of Ezra Maas is the culmination of my development as a writer over 20 years and the first step in my career as a published author.
 I’m very excited for the book to be born into the world at last and to find out what people think of it.
 I think the novel has the potential to be many things, but most of all I hope people agree that at its heart it is simply a great story; the kind that helps you escape the everyday and takes you to another world.

-The Unauthorised Biography of Ezra Maas will be published by Dead Ink Books.
-To find preorder the book, visit the Dead Ink Books website.
+The Unauthorised Biography of Ezra Maas is published by Dead Ink Books.

 About the Author